 With Tour Republic’s tour, Colonial Night at El Canonazo, you’ll also get to visit the beautiful Cristo de La Habana and see a stunning view of the city from El Mirador.

 Don’t forget to pack your bug spray!
 Mosquitos are most active at twilight, which is around the time the cannon is usually fired.
-Read more tips on how to avoid getting pestered by bugs while in Cuba.

 #2.
 Go for Drinks and Live Music at La Fábrica de Arte Cubano